-SRWRA received no worker compensation claims during 2022-2023.
-This is consistent with the previous twelve months, which had zero compensation claims lodged.
+SRWRA received one worker compensation claim during 2023-2024.
+This is an increase in claims lodged this year compared to the previous year, which had zero compensation claims lodged.

 PROCUREMENT

 SRWRA is committed to a fair, transparent and accountable process when acquiring goods and services, consistent with Section 49 of the Local Government Act 1999.